-You may adjust the spring pre-load and the rebound and compression damping of both suspension systems.
+You may adjust the spring pre-load and the rebound damping of rear suspension system.

 Lower spring pre-load and softer damping provide a softer ride and are usually preferred for light loads and smooth roads.
 Higher spring pre-load and firmer damping provide a firmer ride and are recommended for heavy loads, rough road conditions, and faster, more challenging riding.